GoogleCloudPlatform/app-maven-plugin/README.md

 </plugin>
 ```

-You can now run commands like "mvn appengine:deploy" in the root folder of your Java application. (i.e., where the project's pom.xml file is)
+You can now run commands like `mvn appengine:deploy` in the root folder of your Java application.

 # Supported goals
 - appengine:help